stevenschobert/keylime/README.md

 yoda.isValid();      //=> true
 ```

-## Hooking into object creation cycle
+## Hooking into the object creation cycle

 Keylime allows you to hook into object creating through handler functions, similary to handling
 events in jQuery.